elastic/integrations/docs/definitions.md

 * Name
 * Zero or more dashboards and visualisations and Canvas workpads
 * Zero or more ML job definitions
-* Zero or more data stream templates
+* Zero or more data stream index templates

 The package is versioned.